 High blood pressure is a known condition that can cause damage to the blood vessels, heart, kidneys, brain, and other body parts.
 Damage to these organs may result in heart disease, heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
-In addition to taking medication, lifestyle changes will also help control your blood pressure.
-These changes include eating a diet that is low in fat and salt, keeping a healthy weight, not smoking, exercising at least 30 minutes a day, and using alcohol in moderation.
+In addition to taking medication, lifestyle changes will help control your blood pressure.
+These changes include eating a diet low in fat and salt, keeping a healthy weight, not smoking, exercising at least 30 minutes daily, and using alcohol in moderation.

-Amlodipine has the most extended half-life at 30 to 50 hours as compared to nifedipine and other medications in the dihydropyridine class.
+Amlodipine has the most extended half-life at 30 to 50 hours compared to nifedipine and other medications in the dihydropyridine class.
 The benefit of such a long half-life has once-daily dosing.
-Amlodipine is available as amlodipine besylate, which was initially approved in 1987 by the FDA.
-This article highlights all the essential information about this medicine, its uses, side effects and all precautions you need to take while using it.
+Amlodipine is available as amlodipine besylate, initially approved in 1987 by the FDA.
+This article highlights all the essential information about this medicine, its uses, side effects, and all precautions you must take.

 What is Amlodipine?

-Amlodipine is in a class of medications known as calcium channel blockers and, sold under the brand name Norvasc among others, and is mainly used for the treatment of angina and hypertension.
+Amlodipine is in a class of medications known as calcium channel blockers and sold under Norvasc, among others.
+It is mainly used for the treatment of angina and hypertension.
 However, the latest findings have revealed that its efficacy is not limited to treating cardiovascular diseases, as it has been shown to possess antioxidant activity and plays a vital role in apoptosis.
 Therefore, it is also employed in treating cerebrovascular stroke, neurodegenerative diseases, leukemia, breast cancer, and so forth, alone or in combination with other drugs.
 Amlodipine is a photosensitive drug and requires protection from light.
-Several workers have tried formulating various conventional and nonconventional dosage forms of Amlodipine.
+Several workers have tried formulating various conventional and nonconventional dosage forms of amlodipine.
 Your doctor may prescribe a different medication when you have chest pain.

 Diseases you can Treat with Amlodipine.